powerhouse-industries/front-end-starter/README.md

 #### To set up a project on your local machine follow the steps below:

-The first step is setting up a new empty git repo in [Github](https://help.github.com/articles/create-a-repo/).
+The first step is setting up a new empty git repo in Bitbucket.

 Create a new empty repo and add an empty file (`.gitkeep`) to initialise the repo.
-Then push to the new empty repo back to Github.
+Then push to the new empty repo back to Bitbucket.
 Initialise the local repo with [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/). *N.B.* Git Flow adds local settings to the git config, but does not affect the remote (origin) repo in any way, so if you re-clone the repo for whatever reason later on, you will need to re-initialise git flow again.

 In your terminal of choice do the following: